LIMEADE: From AI Explanations to Advice Taking: : Advice Taking for Opaque Models

-\sys\ uses the human's action to improve the opaque model $f$ by creating a set of $k$ training pseudo-examples with repeated calls to {\sc GetInstance}$(x, x', \mathcal{X}_U)$.
+{\textbf{Inputs:}} \sys\ uses the human's action to improve the opaque model $f$ by creating a set of $k$ training pseudo-instances with repeated calls to {\sc GetInstance}$(x, x', \mathcal{X}_U)$.
 We experiment with two implementations of {\sc GetInstance}: sampling and generative.
-Sampling from the unlabeled pool is effective when the unlabeled pool is relatively dense, meaning one can acquire many examples with interpretable features similar to those of $x'$.
+Sampling from the unlabeled pool is effective when the unlabeled pool is relatively dense, meaning one can acquire many instances with interpretable features similar to those of $x'$.
 Generative approaches can be helpful when data are less dense.
-For example, with images, \sys\ can create synthetic pseudo-examples by greying out random subsets of the superpixels in the input image, essentially reversing LIME's process for generating the explanatory model, $g$.
+For example, with images, \sys\ can create synthetic pseudo-instances by greying out random subsets of the superpixels in the input image, essentially reversing LIME's process for generating the explanatory model, $g$.
 The generative approach also works in the textual domain, \eg, by creating a synthetic document with nothing but the tokens selected by the user.

-\sys\ only retains the pseudo-examples that contain the acted-upon feature $j$, i.e. those $\tilde{x}$ for which $h'(\tilde{x})[j]=1$. \sys\ then assigns a value to each pseudo-example according to the user action: $+1$ if the user assigned a positive feature label, and $-1$ otherwise.
+\sys\ only retains the pseudo-instances that contain the acted-upon feature $j$, i.e. those $\tilde{x}$ for which $h'(\tilde{x})[j]=1$. \sys\ then assigns a value to each pseudo-instance according to the user action: $+1$ if the user assigned a positive feature label, and $-1$ otherwise.

-\sys\ assigns each pseudo-example a weight based on its proximity to $x'$, with examples more similar to $x'$ given higher weight.\footnote{We measure proximity in the interpretable space, but it is equally possible to measure in the original space instead.} The reasons to weight local examples more highly are twofold: the explanatory method may only be locally correct \cite{Ribeiro_LIME_2016}, and the human actions may only be locally applicable.
+\sys\ assigns each pseudo-instance a weight based on its proximity to $x'$, with instances more similar to $x'$ given higher weight.\footnote{We measure proximity in the interpretable space, but it is equally possible to measure in the original space instead.} The reasons to weight local instances more highly are twofold: the explanatory method may only be locally correct \cite{Ribeiro_LIME_2016}, and the human actions may only be locally applicable.
 For example, the positive label on ``BERT'' discussed earlier is helpful within the local scope of natural language processing papers, but could become misleading if applied globally---in biology papers for example, the term ``BERT'' often refers to a different meaning (the ``BERT gene'').
-After selecting and weighting the pseudo-examples, \sys\ can optionally condense the selections (e.g., collapsing the examples into a single centroid).
-Finally, \sys\ adds the resulting pseudo-examples to the labeled training set $\mathcal{X}_L$ and calls {\sc Retrain} to train the classifier $f$ on the new data set.
+After selecting and weighting the pseudo-instances, \sys\ can optionally condense the selections (e.g., collapsing the instances into a single centroid).
+Finally, \sys\ adds the resulting pseudo-instances to the labeled training set $\mathcal{X}_L$ and calls {\sc Retrain} to train the classifier $f$ on the new data set.